-Australian and New Zealand Diocese of the Russian Orthodox Church Outside of Russia Good Governance in our Church Communities e) supreme management of missionary and educational activity.
+Australian and New Zealand Diocese of the Russian Orthodox Church Outside of Russia Good Governance in our Church Communities

-f) auditing of dioceses, missions and monasteries;

-g) divorce cases in the second instance;

-h) exceptions to the rules on the prescribed venue of divorce cases;

-i) confirmation and dismissal of members of diocesan councils directly subject to the Synod of Bishops;

-j) matters of ecclesiastical adoption and legalization;

-k) assignment and dismissal of the Director of the Synodal Consistory of the Synod of Bishops and of the Treasurer;

-I) awarding to married and monastic clergy of the palitsa, the gold pectoral cross and the rank of archimandrite;

-m) publication of the Synod publishing organ;

-n) supervision of the Synod's resources and their expenditure;

-o) supervision and control of real and personal property of the Synod of Bishops, general supervision over the building of churches, monasteries, almshouses, cemeteries, printing houses and church schools, and also general supervision of the activity of educational and charitable institutions of the Russian Orthodox Church Outside of Russia;

-p) presentation through the President of the Synod of Bishops of the annual report and the report of the Synodal Treasurer for confirmation of the Sobor of Bishops.

-4. Matters outside the scope of competency of the Synod of Bishops are resolved by the Sobor of Bishops on the basis of the Temporary Statutes of the Russian Orthodox Church Outside of Russia, authorized by the General Sobor of Bishops of September 9/22 and 11/24, 1936.
+- d) publication of sacred and liturgical books and textbooks on the Law of God; - e) supreme management of missionary and educational activity. - f) auditing of dioceses, missions and monasteries; - g) divorce cases in the second instance; - h) exceptions to the rules on the prescribed venue of divorce cases; - i) confirmation and dismissal of members of diocesan councils directly subject to the Synod of Bishops; - j) matters of ecclesiastical adoption and legalization; - k) assignment and dismissal of the Director of the Synodal Consistory of the Synod of Bishops and of the Treasurer; - I) awarding to married and monastic clergy of the palitsa, the gold pectoral cross and the rank of archimandrite; - m) publication of the Synod publishing organ; - n) supervision of the Synod's resources and their expenditure; - o) supervision and control of real and personal property of the Synod of Bishops, general supervision over the building of churches, monasteries, almshouses, cemeteries, printing houses and church schools, and also general supervision of the activity of educational and charitable institutions of the Russian Orthodox Church Outside of Russia; - p) presentation through the President of the Synod of Bishops of the annual report and the report of the Synodal Treasurer for confirmation of the Sobor of Bishops. - 4.
+Matters outside the scope of competency of the Synod of Bishops are resolved by the Sobor of Bishops on the basis of the Temporary Statutes of the Russian Orthodox Church Outside of Russia, authorized by the General Sobor of Bishops of September 9/22 and 11/24, 1936.